kuchynski/radix-tree-storage/README.md

 <span style="color:yellow">space</span>

-Yes, the base tree requires additional memory.
+Yes, the radix tree requires additional memory.
 This is about 100 bytes for one element, regardless of how long the key is and how large the number of elements is.

 <span style="color:yellow">speed</span>